-Deferred outflows/inflows of resources-At June 30, 2023, the County reported deferred outflows of resources and deferred inflows of resources related to pensions and OPEB from the following sources: Source: County's individual agent plan GASB Statement No. 68 or 75 actuarial report, statement of outflows and inflows arising from current and prior reporting periods, and CORP AOC schedule of pension amounts by employer.
+Deferred outflows/inflows of resources-At June 30, 2025, the County reported deferred outflows of resources and deferred inflows of resources related to pensions and OPEB from the following sources: Source: County's individual agent plan GASB Statement No. 68 or 75 actuarial report, statement of outflows and inflows arising from current and prior reporting periods, and CORP AOC schedule of pension amounts by employer.

 (PSPRS/CORP) Plan Name A separate table should be included for each plan.
-Pen sion Health insura ben • Deferred outflows of resources Deferred inflows of resources Deferred outflows of resources Deferred inflows of resources Differences between expected and actual experience \$ \$ \$ \$ Changes of assumptions or other inputs Net difference between projected and actual earnings on plan investments Changes in proportion and differences between County contributions and proportionate share of contributions For CORP AOC only County contributions subsequent to the measurement date Source: County records Total \$ \$ \$ \$

-The amounts reported as deferred outflows of resources related to pensions and OPEB resulting from County contributions subsequent to the measurement date will be recognized as an increase in the net asset or a reduction of the net liability in the year ending June 30, 2024.
+Pen sion Health insura ben • Deferred outflows of resources Deferred inflows of resources Deferred outflows of resources Deferred inflows of resources Differences between expected and actual experience Changes of assumptions or other inputs Net difference between projected and actual earnings on plan investments Changes in proportion and differences between County contributions and proportionate share of contributions For CORP AOC only County contributions subsequent to the measurement date Source: County records \$ \$ \$ \$ Total \$ \$ \$ \$ asset or a reduction of the net liability in the year ending June 30, 2026.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions and OPEB will be recognized as expenses as follows: Source: County's individual agent plan GASB Statement No. 68 or 75 actuarial report, statement of outflows and inflows arising from current and prior reporting periods, which are by reporting date and CORP AOC schedule of net deferred outflows/inflows of resources by employer to be recognized in pension/OPEB expense-5 years and in aggregate thereafter, which is by measurement date.
 The schedule below should be by the County's reporting fiscal year.
-For example, for the individual agent plans, in the schedule below, report the 2024 amount in the actuarial report for the year ending June 30, 2024.
-For CORP AOC, in the schedule below, report the June 30, 2023 (measurement date), CORP AOC schedule amount for the County's June 30, 2024 (reporting date).
+For example, for the individual agent plans, in the schedule below, report the 2026 amount in the actuarial report for the year ending June 30, 2026.
+For CORP AOC, in the schedule below, report the June 30, 2025 (measurement date), CORP AOC schedule amount for the County's June 30, 2026 (reporting date).